HaseebMurtaza/Natours/README.md

 # Natours Landing Page

 - A Landing page of Natours

-  -Learned Advanced CSS and SCSS
+- Learned Advanced CSS and SCSS

 # Command to run this